TanStack/table/docs/src/api/column.md

 columnDef: ColumnDef<TGenerics>
 ```

-The original column definition used to create the column.
+The original column def used to create the column.

 #### `columnDefType`